Pourquoi privilégier l'urine par rapport au sang ?

 5. A regular resource available: an adult produces between 1.5L and 2L of urine per day, which corresponds to 5-7 urinations per day, or a volume of 200 to 250mL/urination.
 It is therefore easier to perform a urine test than a blood test.

-6. Health Monitoring: Certain illnesses or conditions may be more easily monitored through urinalysis.
+6. Health monitoring: Some diseases or conditions can be more easily monitored through urine analysis.
 For example, people with diabetes can monitor their blood sugar using special urine test strips.
-It is also possible to use these analyzes to carry out personal monitoring during a physical training program (preparation for a competition, optimization of training and recovery, etc.) such as carrying out nutritional monitoring in order to highlight the diet applied to improve it according to needs (for physical training, during deficiency, etc.).
+It is also possible to use these analyses to monitor your personal health during a physical training program (preparing for a competition, optimizing training and recovery, etc.) as well as to monitor your nutrition in order to highlight the diet applied in order to improve it according to needs (for physical training, in the event of a deficiency, etc.).

-7. Early detection: In certain cases, substances or cells present in urine can be a means of early detection of diseases or health problems, particularly when there are low quantities of molecules present in the blood.
+7. Early detection: In some cases, substances or cells present in urine can be a means of early detection of diseases or health problems, particularly when a low quantity of molecules is present in the blood.

-However, it is important to note that urine and blood tests are often complementary and can be performed in parallel to get a more complete picture of a person's health or fitness status.
-Decisions about which tests to perform often depend on the patient's symptoms, medical history, and the treating physician's recommendations.
+However, it is important to note that urine and blood tests are often complementary and can be done in parallel to get a more complete picture of a person's health or fitness.
+Decisions about which tests to perform often depend on the patient's symptoms, medical history, and the recommendations of the treating physician.

 ____________________________________________________________